tus/tus-java-client/README.md

         // upload and get a TusUploader in return.
 This class is responsible for opening
         // a connection to the remote server and doing the uploading.
         TusUploader uploader = client.resumeOrCreateUpload(upload);

+        // Alternatively, if your tus server does not support the Creation extension
+        // and you obtained an upload URL from another service, you can instruct
+        // tus-java-client to upload to a specific URL.
+Please note that this is usually
+        // _not_ necessary and only if the tus server does not support the Creation
+        // extension.
+The Vimeo API would be an example where this method is needed.
+        // TusUploader uploader = client.beginOrResumeUploadFromURL(upload, new URL("https://tus.server.net/files/my_file"));

         // Upload the file in chunks of 1KB sizes. uploader.setChunkSize(1024);